Angra dos Reis: Transportation

 The city is served by Angra dos Reis Airport.

 Geography

 Location

-Angra dos Reis has an area of 816.3 km².
+Angra dos Reis has an area of 816.3 km2.
 The neighboring municipalities are Paraty, Rio Claro and Mangaratiba in Rio de Janeiro state, and Bananal and São José do Barreiro, which are adjacent in São Paulo state.

 The municipality contains the 12072 ha Ilha Grande State Park, created in 1971 on the Ilha Grande off the southern coast.

 It contains the 3502 ha Praia do Sul Biological Reserve, a strictly protected conservation unit created in 1981 on the Ilha Grande.

 It contains the 1312 ha Aventureiro Sustainable Development Reserve, formerly the Aventureiro Marine State Park, also on Ilha Grande.

 The municipality also contains part of the Tamoios Ecological Station.

 The conservation units are contained within the 12400 ha Tamoios Environmental Protection Area, created in 1982.

 Climate

-According to Köppen climate classification, Angra dos Reis has a tropical rainforest climate (Af).
+According to Köppen climate classification, Angra dos Reis has a tropical monsoon climate (Am).